kjitender/DDP_Data_Science/README.md

 # DDP_Data_Science
 Developing Data Products

-## This application is for assignement of Developing Data Products course.
 #### Title: US Population Distirbution across states Presentation

 The application developed as submission to Developing Data Products course.